Crazy-Rich-Meghan/tutorials/partitioned-heat-conduction/README.md

 ---
 title: Partitioned heat conduction
 permalink: tutorials-partitioned-heat-conduction.html
-keywords: FEniCS, Nutils, Heat conduction
+keywords: FEniCS, Nutils, G+Smo, Heat conduction
 summary: We solve a simple heat equation.
 The domain is partitioned and the coupling is established in a Dirichlet-Neumann fashion.
 ---